 In this instance, the outflow of the earth’s magma as lava that had been settled in the upper elevations (at Pu`u O`o since 1983 and more recently also at Halemauamu) was shifted by seismic events to the lower elevations in and around Leilani Estates.

-One effect of the recent lower lava flow has been to partially cover and isolate the nearby Puna Geothermal Venture site (PGV).
-For decades Leilani residents and others tried to stop PGV’s pollution from adversely affecting their neighborhoods.
+One effect of the recent lower lava flow has been to partially cover and isolate a nearby geothermal energy site (PGV).
+For decades many Leilani residents and others tried to stop PGV’s pollution from adversely affecting their neighborhoods.